termd/termd/README.md

 - Unicode support
 - Terminfo capabilities

+### FAQ

-### What is not Termd
+- what is not Termd ?
   - not a shell
   - not an arg parser
   - not a command framework
+- why async style ?
+  - keyboard, ctrl-c, etc... event processing is easy to program against

 ### Todo